HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/index.md

 ## Chapter 5: Safety

 Welcome to one of the most important chapters in your journey to becoming a responsible amateur radio operator: **safety**.
-Making contacts across the globe is thrilling, but it’s just as vital to ensure that your radio adventures don’t put you—or anyone else—at risk.
+Making contacts across the globe is thrilling, but it’s just as vital to ensure that your radio adventures don’t put you — or anyone else — at risk.

 ![Illustration of a person in safety gear holding a safety checklist](../../../images/safety-ben.svg) {.img-small .float-right}